Tawe/personal-blog/content/technical-writings/Cursor AI Security - Deep Dive into Risk, Policy, and Practice.md

 ## What You Should Be Doing Today

-These aren’t suggestions.
+These aren't suggestions.
 These are table stakes:

 - Use `.cursorignore` and `.cursorindexingignore` aggressively
 	- Exclude files like `.env`, `secrets/`, `*.key`, `infra/`, and any credential-bearing file.
 	- Use `.cursorindexingignore` to prevent indexing, not just suggestion exclusion.
 - Close Sensitive Files Before Prompting
-	- If it’s open in your IDE, it’s part of the AI’s context.
+	- If it's open in your IDE, it's part of the AI's context.
 - Redact Logs and Prompts
 	- Strip out stack traces, tokens, customer data, and internal URLs before feeding anything in.
-- Don’t Trust Package Suggestions
+- Don't Trust Package Suggestions
 	- Vet every dependency.
 Look for GitHub activity, clear maintainers, and no obfuscation.
 	- Run `npm audit`, use `socket.dev`, or static analysis tools before merging.
 - Disable YOLO Mode in Critical Repos
 	- Lock it down in `.cursorrules`.
 Restrict to sandboxes only.
 - Log Prompts Like You Log API Access
-	- If you’re logging prompts, treat them as sensitive data.
+	- If you're logging prompts, treat them as sensitive data.

 ## Treat Cursor Like a Junior Dev with Root Access

-Imagine the most eager junior engineer you’ve ever worked with.
+Imagine the most eager junior engineer you've ever worked with.
 Now imagine they can:

 - Modify code
 - Suggest new dependencies
 - Commit changes without review
 - Update your Terraform configs

-That’s Cursor without constraints.
-It’s not dangerous by design — it’s only as safe as the context and access you give it.
+That's Cursor without constraints.
+It's not dangerous by design — it's only as safe as the context and access you give it.

 ## Role-Based Responsibilities with Teeth